Prajwalgautam/Prajwalgautam/README.md

 <!-- About Me -->
 ### :man_technologist: &nbsp;About Me :
-I build with Flutter.
+I build with Python.
 I write blogs.
-I study CS.
+I study Software Engineering in GCES.
 I never stop learning new things.
-- 🔭 Building Flutter Apps at **Pine Softwares**
-- 🌱 Always learning - currently **PHP and Laravel**
+- 🌱 Always learning - currently **Python**
-- 💬 **Flutter, PHP, Java, Python** - let's talk code!
+- 💬 **Flutter, PHP, Java, Python, C++, C, C#** - let's talk code!
 - 🌎 Open to remote work opportunities
 - ⚡ When I'm not coding, you can find me jamming to music or catching movies